 - rinsing the inside of the nose with a saline solution instead of a decongestant spray to irrigate or clean the nose

-- preparing a steam inhalation by putting a few drops of eucalyptus or tea tree oil in a bowl of hot water
+- preparing a steam inhalation by putting a few drops of tea tree oil in a bowl of hot water

 - running a humidifier to prevent the air in the room from becoming dry